Sports in Toronto: Rugby union

 Amateur rugby is organized under the Toronto Rugby Union, a branch of Rugby Ontario.
 There are over 20 clubs in the city and surrounding area.
 There a 4 divisions for Toronto teams as well as the top teams playing in the province-wide Marshall Premiership and McCormick Cup competitions.
 Rugby has been played in Toronto since the 1870s, although at times sporadically.
 The oldest of the current clubs date back to the 1940s and '50s, starting with the Wanderers in 1949.

 The semi-pro rugby union team the Toronto Rebellion (formerly the Renegades and Xtreme) played in the Rugby Canada Super League from 1999 to 2007 and the Rugby Canada National Junior Championship in 2009.
 The team hosted games at Markham, Ontario's Fletcher's Fields in the north of the Greater Toronto Area.
 The team was replaced by the Ontario Blues of the Canadian Rugby Championship in 2009, who play their games at various locations across the province including Fletcher's Fields.
 In 2016, the United States-based PRO Rugby league stated that it was considering expanding to Toronto, though the plans fell through and the league folded before its second season.
 Pro14, a European-based league, in 2017 was reportedly considering placing an expansion franchise in Toronto.

 In 2017, the Ontario Arrows were formed as a semi-professional version of the Ontario Blues.
 They began playing a series of exhibition games against MLR, American amateur clubs, and other opposition, to prepare for applying to join Major League Rugby.
 In November 2018 their entry was announced, including a re-brand to the Toronto Arrows.
 They began MLR play in January 2019 as an expansion team along with Rugby United New York.
 The Arrows have played at York University's Alumni Field and downtown at Lamport Stadium, but moved their games to York Lions Stadium for the 2022 season.
+On November 27, 2023, it was announced that the Arrows would not compete in the 2024 MLR season.

+Running

+The city is home to two marathons: the Toronto Marathon (held annually in May from Mel Lastman Square, in the north end of Toronto to Ontario Place) and the Toronto Waterfront Marathon (held annually in October throughout downtown Toronto).
+Toronto also hosts the annual Sporting Life 10K, a charitable fundraising 10K run held in May from Yonge & Davisville to Lake Shore Boulevard near Ontario Place, and the Under Armour Toronto 10K, a 10K run held in June along Toronto's waterfront.